dashpay/docs/masternodes/understanding.rst

 1. The full set, which contains all registered masternodes that have not spent their collateral funding transactions.
-2. The valid subset, which contains all masternodes which are not marked as Proof of Service (PoSe) banned.
+2. The valid set, a subset of the full set which contains all masternodes which are not marked as Proof of Service (PoSe) banned.

 Each masternode in the set of valid masternodes is identified by the block at which it was last paid.
 If it has never received payment or was